wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

     :align: center
     :width: 60%

 The data collected by Log Analytics can be consulted through the **Azure Log Analytics REST API**.
 The Azure Log Analytics API uses the Azure Active Directory authentication scheme.
-Part of the installation guide is based on this `tutorial <https://dev.logsanalytics.io/documentation/1-Tutorials/Direct-API>`_.

-An qualified application or client is required to use the Azure Log Analytics REST API.
+A qualified application or client is required to use the Azure Log Analytics REST API.
 This must be configured manually on the Microsoft Azure portal.

-.. note:: The process explained below details the creation of an application that will use the of Azure Log Analytics REST API.
-It is also possible to configure an existing application.
-If this is the case, skip the ``Creating the application`` step.
+- `Setting up the application`_
+- `Azure Log Analytics use case`_

 Setting up the application
 ---------------------------

+The process explained below details the creation of an application that will use the of Azure Log Analytics REST API.
+It is also possible to configure an existing application.
+If this is the case, skip the **Creating the application** step.

 Creating the application
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the ``Azure Active Directory`` section select the option ``App registrations`` and once inside, select ``New registration``.
+In the **Azure Active Directory** panel, select the option **App registrations**.
+Then, select **New registration**.

 .. thumbnail:: ../../../images/azure/logsanalytics1.png
     :title: Log Analytics App